 The Plan's investments are stated at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants as of the measurement date.
 Refer to Note 3, Fair Value Measurement, for additional information regarding the fair value measurements of the Plan's investments.
 Purchases and sales of all investments are recorded on a trade-date basis.
-Net appreciation, or depreciation, includes the Plan's gains, or losses, respectively, on investments bought and sold, as well as held during the year and is reflected in the Statements of Changes in Net Assets Available for Benefits.
+Net appreciation, or depreciation, includes the Plan's gains, or losses, respectively, on investments bought and sold, as well as held during the year and is reflected in the financial statements.
 Interest is recorded on an accrual basis.
 Dividends are recorded on the ex-dividend date.